-(82) It is important all UNE representatives are aware that it is a criminal offence under the PID Act to wilfully make a false or misleading statement when reporting wrongdoing.
-UNE will not support UNE representatives who wilfully make false or misleading reports.
-Such conduct may also be a breach of the code of conduct resulting in disciplinary action.
+(82) It is important all UNE Representatives are aware that it is a criminal offence under the PID Act to willfully make a false or misleading statement when reporting wrongdoing.
+UNE will not support UNE Representatives who willfully make false or misleading reports.
+Such conduct may also be a breach of the UNE Code of Conduct resulting in disciplinary action.

-The rights of persons the subject of a report
+The Rights of Persons the Subject of a Report

-- (83) UNE is committed to ensuring staff who are the subject of a report of wrongdoing are treated fairly and reasonably.
-This includes keeping the identity of any person the subject of a report confidential, where this is practical and appropriate. - (84) If you are the subject of the report, you will be advised of the allegations made against you at an appropriate time and before any adverse findings.
-At this time you will be: - a. advised of the details of the allegation; - b. advised of your rights and obligations under the relevant related policies and procedures; - c. kept informed about the progress of any investigation; - d. given a reasonable opportunity to respond to any allegation made against you; and
+(83) UNE is committed to ensuring staff who are the subject of a report of wrongdoing are treated fairly and reasonably.
+This includes keeping the identity of any person the subject of a report confidential, where this is practical and appropriate.

+(84) If you are the subject of the report, you will be advised of the allegations made against you at an appropriate time and before any adverse findings.
+At this time you will be:

+- a. advised of the details of the allegation; - b. advised of your rights and obligations under the relevant related policies and procedures; - c. kept informed about the progress of any investigation; - d. given a reasonable opportunity to respond to any allegation made against you; and - e. told the outcome of any investigation, including any decision made about whether or not further action will be taken against you.

-- e. told the outcome of any investigation, including any decision made about whether or not further action will be taken against you. - (85) Where the reported allegations against the staff member are clearly wrong, or have been investigated and unsubstantiated, the staff member will be supported by UNE.
+(85) Where the reported allegations against the staff member are clearly wrong, or have been investigated and unsubstantiated, the staff member will be supported by UNE.
 The fact of the allegations and any investigation will be kept confidential unless otherwise agreed to by the staff member.

-More information
+More Information

-(86) Staff can also seek advice and guidance from the disclosures coordinator and the NSW Ombudsman's website at www.ombo.nsw.gov.au.
+(86) Staff can also seek advice and guidance from the Disclosures Coordinator and via the website of the NSW Ombudsman.